Lead (Pb) Service Line FAQ’s

 If BWW determines our home or business has a lead service line or galvanized line requiring replacement, will it be replaced?

 Yes, but this may not happen right away.
 Given the number of service lines that may require replacement in our system, it will take several years to plan and complete this work.
 USEPA has proposed requiring all public water systems ensure these service lines are replaced no later than 2037.
-Be sure to review our Water Customers’ Guide to Lead Safety and Lead Service Line Replacement FAQs to learn about extra precautions you can take to avoid lead in drinking water, and options for replacing your service line sooner.
+Be sure to review our Water Customers’ Guide to Lead Safety at www.bwwb.org/leadfree to learn about extra precautions you can take to avoid lead in drinking water, and options for replacing your service line sooner.